-3 | Project Title: Maui Police Department Seat Belt Enforcement Program
+3 Project Title: Maui Police Department Seat Belt Enforcement Program

-Project Number: OP10-05 (01-M-03)
+Project Number: OP11-05 (01-M-03)

-Project Description: The Maui Police Department will use funds to continue their aggressive seat belt enforcement program through out FFY 2010, including participation in the National Click It or Ticket campaign and other mobilization efforts by NHTSA.
-The Department will use 2,000 overtime hours to enforce seat belt and child restraint laws.
-MPD will also increase enforcement of window tint violations so officers are able to look into vehicles to see if occupants are wearing seat belts and/or child restraints.
+Project Description: The Maui Police Department will use funds to continue their aggressive seat belt enforcement program throughout FFY 2011, including participation in the National Click It or Ticket campaign and other mobilization efforts by NHTSA.
+The Department will use 1,500 overtime hours to enforce seat belt and child restraint laws.
+MPD will also conduct a minimum of one nighttime seat belt/child restraint checkpoint per quarter.
 Grant funds may be used for related training and equipment purchases if approved by the Highway Safety Office.
+Project Cost: \$120,000.00